Socialism in Vietnam: 1986–present: Innovation in awareness of socialism

 By the Ninth National Congress (2001), the Party affirmed: "Socialism in the world, from lessons of success and failure as well as from aspirations and awakenings of the peoples, have the conditions and ability to create new developments.
 According to the evolutionary law of history, humankind will definitely advance to socialism."
 This was an important development reflecting a more fully and clearly perception of the Party on the path to socialism in Vietnam: National independence associated with socialism, rich people, strong country, fair, civilized and democratic society.
 It also identified that building socialism while ignoring capitalism regime created a change in the quality of society in all fields which was a difficult and complicated calling.
 It would have to go through a long transition period with many stages and forms of transitional economic and social organizations.
 Regarding the general model, the Congress made a clear statement about the difference between capitalist market economy and socialist market economy on basic points such as purpose, economic sectors, management and distribution mode.
 In particular, the Congress affirmed that the State's economy and management played an important role in the orientation of socioeconomic development toward socialism.

 At the Tenth National Congress (2006), the awareness of the nature and characteristics of socialism had some new points compared to that of the 1991 Platform.
-The purpose of socialism was defined more specific.
+The purpose of socialism was defined more specifically.
 The characteristics of socialism, although there were changes in the wording, but essentially still retained the basic as well as adding in some new characteristics.
 When compared to the 1991 Platform, this awareness was more complete and comprehensive.
 The Tenth Congress affirmed: "Awareness of socialism and a path to socialism in our country is becoming more and more clear."

 The Eleventh National Congress (2011) was summarizing 20 years of implementing the 1991 Platform, through the Platform of National Construction During the Transition to Socialism (supplemented and developed in 2011).
 The Politburo of the Term 11 advocated a review of 30 years of innovation to further clarify the theoretical and practical issues of the renovation process.
 The consistent awareness of the Party, the State and the people of Vietnam signified that the renovation process had increasingly shed light on issues of socialism and the transition to socialism in Vietnam.
 After more than a quarter of a century of renovation, the Communist Party of Vietnam has constantly added, developed the way, set out the Platform of National Construction During the Transition to Socialism at the Seventh Congress (June 1991) and supplemented and developed at the Eleventh Congress (July 2011).